beginning of content

 What causes genital warts?

-You can catch the HPV virus through:
+You can catch HPV through:

-Some types of HPV can cause cancers, such as cervical cancer and anal cancer.
+Some types of HPV can cause cancers such as cervical cancer and anal cancer.
 The types of HPV that cause genital warts are unlikely to cause cancer.

 Read more about human papillomavirus and HPV vaccine.